-No goodwill impairment was recognized in fiscal 2014 or fiscal 2015.
+No goodwill impairment has been recognized subsequent to the fourth quarter of fiscal 2013.
 Any future impairment could result in substantial losses and write-downs that would reduce our results of operations.
-For more information on the goodwill impairment recognized in fiscal 2013 and the accounting policies we have in place for impairment of goodwill, see our discussion under "Valuation of Goodwill" in Item 7 of this Form 10-K.
+For more information on the accounting policies we have in place for impairment of goodwill, see our discussion under "Valuation of Goodwill" in Item 7 of this Form 10-K.